 A Declaration of Provincial Protected Areas Task Team (DPPA Task Team) has been established to support and improve the effectiveness of protected area declarations and ensure compliance with NEM: PAA.
+The DPPA Task Team is a collaboration between CapeNature, the Department of Environmental Affairs and Development Planning (DEA&DP) and the Department of the Premier (DotP): Legal Services.
+The purpose of the DPPA Task Team is to support and improve the effectiveness of protected area declarations and ensure compliance with the NEM: PAA for those areas previously declared as protected areas in the light of the GBF targets.
 The DPPA Task Team tracks the progress of all declaration submissions made to the Provincial Minister and assists in resolving technical legal challenges experienced during the declaration process.
-The DPPA Task Team ensures streamlined and effective interactions between CapeNature, the Department of Environmental Affairs and Development Planning, the Department of the Premier's Legal Services, and other relevant stakeholders.
-The DPPA Task Team provide a platform to constructively contribute to the improvement of processes and functions during the declaration process and to develop efficient protocols and operating procedures.
+The DPPA Task Team ensures streamlined and effective interactions between CapeNature, the DEA&DP, the DotP, and other relevant stakeholders.
+The DPPA Task Team provides a platform to constructively contribute to the improvement of processes and functions during the declaration process and to develop efficient protocols and operating procedures.